adamhenson/s3-image-uploader/README.md

 ## Dependencies

-When you npm install this module - the module depencies are added ([s3](https://github.com/andrewrk/node-s3-client), [gm](https://github.com/aheckmann/gm),[ws](https://www.npmjs.org/package/ws)), however you'll need to make sure [GraphicsMagick](http://www.graphicsmagick.org/) is installed on your server.
+When you npm install this module - the module dependencies are added ([s3](https://github.com/andrewrk/node-s3-client), [gm](https://github.com/aheckmann/gm), [ws](https://www.npmjs.org/package/ws)), however you'll need to make sure [GraphicsMagick](http://www.graphicsmagick.org/) is installed on your server.
 GraphicsMagick is the image manipulation library this module uses.

 Also, you'll need to pay attention to how you're server handles timeouts.